Here are the basics of keeping a Freshwater Aquarium;

 It should also be noted that some catfish (such as Cory Cats) are very sensitive to salt and care should be given in use of salt when these fish are present.

-I prefer to add gravel and/or used filter sponge or cartridge from another aquarium.
+I prefer to add gravel and/or used filter sponge or cartridge from another well established aquarium.

 We used this method for our Aquarium Maintenance route for years and never lost a fish to Ammonia or nitrite poisoning.